r3d-shadow/compose-gitops/README.md

     This command launches the Compose GitOps service in the background, configured based on your adjusted `docker-compose.yml` and `repositories.yaml` files.

+### Version 2.0 (Upcoming Features)

+#### 1. Docker Auto Login Functionality

+-   **Description:** Implement automatic Docker login functionality to simplify the management of private Docker repositories.

+-   **Steps:**

+    -   Integrate Docker credentials securely into the Compose GitOps service.
+    -   Automate Docker login within the tool for seamless access to private repositories.
+-   **Expected Outcome:** Users will be able to manage private Docker repositories effortlessly without manual login steps.

+#### 2. `repositories.yaml` File Change Detection and Auto-Update

+-   **Description:** Enhance the tool to detect changes in the `repositories.yaml` file and automatically update the configurations without manual intervention.

+-   **Steps:**

+    -   Implement a change detection mechanism for the `repositories.yaml` file.
+    -   Develop an automatic update process triggered by changes in the configuration file.
+-   **Expected Outcome:** Simplify the management of Git repositories by automatically reflecting changes made to the `repositories.yaml` file.

 ## Contributing

 Feel free to contribute to the development of Compose GitOps.
 Fork the repository, make your changes, and submit a pull request.